 FRIDAY PRE-CONFERENCE WORKSHOP - Building a Writing Investment: Keeping a Journal

-A workshop with an experienced writer who has kept a journal since 1960.
-The essentials for a person to use a journal in one's professional life, personal life, or in the classroom will be discussed.
-Included in the presentation will be examples of journals from the past and present, bibliographical information, philosophical background and reasons for journaling, practical suggestions, and a "hands-on" experiment in journaling.
+This workshop is taught by an experienced writer who has kept a journal since 1960.
+Dr. Hopkins will discuss why it is essential for a person to use a journal in one's classroom, professional, and personal life.
+Examples of journals from the past and present, bibliographical information, philosophical background, reasons for journaling, practical suggestions, and a "hands-on" experiment will all be included in this workshop.
 The presenter will share an array of handouts, bibliographical resources, work sheets and related materials to enhance the journaling experience.
 Jerry will also make available an interesting display of published journals he has collected.
 This will be a "hands-on" workshop for both those who wish to enter the world of journaling, or those already experienced in the art of journal keeping.

 SATURDAY WORKSHOP - Alumni Forum